sudo-snuggle/nixos-config/README.md

 ### 1. Set your Password

-By default, this config creates a user named astolfo. u hv set a password after rebooting:
+By default, this config creates a user named yasiru. u hv set a password after rebooting:

 ```
-sudo passwd astolfo
+sudo passwd yasiru
 ```

 ---